manvimadandotai/Becoming-ML_engineer/README.md

 * Using Natural language Processing to classify restaurant reviews - [NLP](https://github.com/manvimadan12/NLP)
 * Determining items that sell together using - [Apriori](https://github.com/manvimadan12/Apriori-)
 * Is that mushroom safe to eat? - [Mushroom Classification](https://github.com/manvimadan12/Mushroom-Classification)
+* How to know low-value customers from high value customers?
+[Customer Segmentation using Unsupervised Learning](https://github.com/manvimadan12/Mall-Customer-Segmentation)
+* Do you see those little sponsored ads that you see on Facebook?
+Can we predict if a sale will go through when a potential customer sees that ad?
+Apprently, yes - [Predicting sale from social media ads](https://github.com/manvimadan12/Predicting-sale-from-social-media-ads-)
+* A new employee is joing us, how do we decide her pay such that we ensure that there is no pay parity based on her gender?
+Simple, take help from an algorithm and then decide - [What should we pay her?](https://github.com/manvimadan12/What-should-we-pay-her-)
 * Optimising our ad selection strategy using Reinforcement Learning - [Ads Optimisation](https://github.com/manvimadan12/Ads-Optimisation)

 # 100daysofmlcode